 Glyphosate is used both commercially and privately, on and around farms, golf courses, in schools, parks, community areas, railways on pavements and pedestrian areas and domestically around homes, driveways, terraces and in gardens and allotments.

-Commercially glyphosate is used to clear fields of weeds before sowing seeds.
-It is also used on most genetically modified (GM) crops.
-Glyphosate is also used as a drying agent on many non-GMO crops both in the United Kingdom and the United States.
+Commercial farmers use glyphosate to clear fields of weeds before sowing seeds.
+They also use it on most genetically modified crops.
+Farmers also apply glyphosate as a drying agent on many non-GMO crops, both in the United Kingdom and the United States.

-Shortly before certain crops, like wheat and oats, are harvested, they are sometimes sprayed with glyphosate.
-This pre-harvest practice, called desiccation, helps these crops dry evenly and is thought to facilitate and speed up harvesting.
+Shortly before workers harvest certain crops, like wheat and oats, farmers spray the plants with glyphosate.
+This pre-harvest practice, called desiccation, helps these crops dry evenly.
+Farmers believe that it also facilitates and speeds up harvesting.
 But the fact that glyphosate spraying is done just before harvest means these foods we eat are left with significant glyphosate residue.

 Research has shown that: